 Consider a pocket mask as part of your personal protective gear as it provides safety during rescue breathing.
 Be sure to dispose of all equipment that has touched bodily fluids in a biohazard bag when available.

 When taking off the gloves, avoid touching the outer contaminated surface.
 Slowly pull one glove off while turning it inside out.
 Place the glove in the palm of the other gloved hand.
 Place the glove in the palm of the other gloved hand , and then remove the second glove while turning it inside out .

 First Aid Kit

 Consider purchasing a commercially available first aid kit or making your own.
-Having one available around the house, in your car, and at your place of work is essential.
+Having a kit in your home, your car, and at your place of work is essential to stay prepared.

 Common items found in a first aid kit are:

 - Bandages, roller bandages and tape

 - Absorbent compresses

 - Eyeshield and eyewash